kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E. Tip of the tongue

 #### Answer: C. Palatine tonsils - *FALSE* = E. Tip of the tongue - TRUE
-- Submental Lymph Nodes (or suprahyoid) are situated between anterior bellies of 2x Digastric Muscles
+- Submental Lymph Nodes (or *suprahyoid*) are situated
+	- Between anterior bellies of 2x Digastric Muscles
 - Submental Lymph Nodes receive lymph from
 	1. Tip of Tongue
 	2. Middle of Lower Lip